onfido/onfido-sdk-ui/README.md

 ## [Overview](#overview)

-This library is a plug-and-play view layer that leverages the Onfido SDK core, helping users take document and face captures that can then be sent to our backend APIs.
+This is a plug-and-play UI layer that leverages the Onfido SDK core, helping users take document and face captures that can then be sent to our backend APIs.

 The library uses WebSockets and the [getUserMedia API](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) (where supported) to capture via a user’s webcam, falling back to a file upload for unsupported browsers.
 The `accept="image/*"` attribute is used to give the option to take a photo using the native capture methods on handheld devices.

-Document captures are sent over WebSockets to our document checking API, to ensure your users are submitting a valid document.
+All document captures are sent over WebSockets to our document checking API, to ensure your users are submitting a valid document.

 To initialise the plugin, a connection to our WebSocket endpoint is required.
 Connections are authorised using [JWTs](https://jwt.io/), which can be generated on your server, or fetched from our JWT endpoint.
 Read about how to do this in the [authentication section](#authentication) below.